algosup/2024-2025-project-3-quickest-path-team-6/Documents/TestPlan/testPlan.md

 | Test Case Priority        | Defines if a test is important or not.
 Using numbers: Low  3 / Medium 2 / High 1 |
 | Test Case Assigned To     | Name of the tester                                                         |

-All the test cases will be stored in the markdown file test_cases.md that is accessible [there](/Documents/TestPlan/testCases.md).
+All the test cases will be stored in the markdown file testCases.md that is accessible [there](/Documents/TestPlan/testCases.md).
 They will also be visible in a [google spreadsheet](). <!-- TODO -->

-Moreover, all the test results would be accessible on the second sheet of the same Google spreadsheet under this form:
+Moreover, all the test results would be accessible on the second sheet of the same Google spreadsheet.
+They would be presented this way:

 <!-- To redefine -->
 | Category name      | Input                                     |